Cabinet Refacing vs. Cabinet Refinishing

 Cabinet refacing is like getting a brand new kitchen, at a fraction of the cost.
 Whereas refinishing or painting basically freshens up your kitchen cabinets, cabinet refacing gives you completely new components.
 For example, Midwest Kitchens replaces cabinet doors and door fronts.
-This gives the homeowner the freedom to choose any variety, design, finish, and color they want.
+This gives the homeowner the ability to choose any variety, design, finish, and color they want.
 The choices even include distressed styles or glazing.

 How to Improve Kitchen Functionality with Cabinet Refacing

 Unfortunately, many kitchens were not originally designed to function in the most optimal way.
-Midwest Kitchens can improve functionality and work-flow bottlenecks with cabinet refacing and simultaneous cabinet modifications.
+Midwest Kitchens can improve functionality and work-flow bottlenecks with cabinet refacing and cabinet modifications.